VijayrajS/NFA2RE/README.md

 # NFA2RE
 ## Vijayraj Shanmugaraj (https://github.com/VijayrajS), Zubair Abid (https://github.com/zubairabid/)
-A visualisation of the conversion of a Non-Deterministic Finite Automaton to a Regular expression using d3js
+A visualisation of the conversion of a Non-Deterministic Finite Automaton to a Regular expression using d3.js

-# How to run the systems
+# How to run the system

 A server needs to be setup to demo the experiments using d3.js.
 We have used Python's SimpleHTTPServer, which should be present in any system with python installed.